Join My Volleyball Newsletter!

 around in the sand and prepare to set.

-Also, when a hitter gets a good set on the beach, the kill percentage is much higher than indoor because there are fewer player's to stop your attack.
-For example,
+Also, when a hitter gets a good set on the beach, the kill percentage is

-when you hit in doubles, you likely have one blocker up at the net, and one defender back playing defense.
+when you hit in doubles, you likely have one blocker up at the net, and

-Rallies tend to be much shorter on the beach when player's get a good set to
+Rallies tend to be much shorter on the beach when player's get a good

 spike.

-when you'll play teams that don't block at all.
-It's real important to get a good set when there's no block up because
+A lot of times partners are small and they don't want to block.
+So there are situations when you'll play teams that don't block at all.
+It's real important to get a good set when there's no block up because with no one blocking, it will make it much easier to put the ball away for a kill.

 If you're new to the beach, consider the following volleyball tips for playing defense on the beach.